Improving Planning with Large Language Models: A Modular Agentic Architecture: Approach

-\subsection{Plan generation}
+\subsection{Plan Generation}

-Algorithm~\ref{LLM_PFC_algo} describes the complete LLM-PFC algorithm.
-To generate a plan, a set of subgoals is first generated by the $\operatorname{TaskDecomposer}$ based on the final goal and current state.
-These subgoals are then pursued one at a time, utilizing the $\operatorname{Search}$ loop to generate actions until the $\operatorname{TaskCoordinator}$ determines that the subgoal has been achieved.
-The actions are accumulated in a plan buffer $\displaystyle P$ until either the $\operatorname{TaskCoordinator}$ determines that the final goal has been reached, or the maximum allowable number of actions $\displaystyle T$ are accumulated.
-This approach is inspired by the role that aPFC plays in task decomposition.
-This involves the decomposition of tasks into smaller, more manageable tasks, and the coordinated sequential execution of these component tasks~\citep{ramnani2004anterior}.
+Algorithm~\ref{LLM_PFC_algo} describes the complete MAP algorithm.
+To generate a plan, the $\operatorname{TaskDecomposer}$ component of MAP first generates a set of subgoals based on the final goal and current state.
+These subgoals guide the search and are internally pursued one at a time, utilizing the $\operatorname{Search}$ loop to generate actions until the $\operatorname{Orchestrator}$ determines that the subgoal has been achieved.
+The actions are accumulated in a plan buffer $\displaystyle P$ until either the $\operatorname{Orchestrator}$ determines that the final goal has been reached, or the maximum allowable number of actions $\displaystyle T$ are accumulated.